nftstorage/ucan.storage/readme.md

 # UCAN.Storage

-_Note: This feature is currently in Beta.
-If you encounter any issues when using, please [file an issue](https://github.com/nftstorage/ucan.storage/issues)!_

 This project defines a [specification][spec] for delegated authorization of decentralized storage services using [UCAN][ucan-intro], or User Controlled Authorization Networks.

 UCAN.Storage was designed to be used with [NFT.Storage](https://nft.storage) and [Web3.Storage](https://web3.storage), which both provide storage services backed by the [Filecoin](https://filecoin.io) network, with content retrieval via the [InterPlanetary File System (IPFS)](https://ipfs.io).